About This Chapter

 3. Classification of Living Things Lesson Plan

 Use this Study.com lesson plan to teach your students how to classify organisms.
-Students learn the history of nomenclature and hierarchical classification, then work in groups to classify organisms into kingdoms.
+Students learn the history of nomenclature and hierarchical classification, then work to classify organisms into kingdoms.

 4. Taxonomy: Classification and Naming of Living Things